jaime-miller/jaime-miller/README.md

 As I transition into the Business Intelligence and Data Analysis field, I aim to leverage my experience to provide actionable insights that drive call center performance improvements.
 By utilizing data analytics, I seek to identify trends, optimize processes, and deliver strategies that elevate customer experiences and operational efficiency.

-In 2024, I enrolled in the TripleTen Business Intelligence Analyst program.
+In 2024, I completed the TripleTen Business Intelligence Analyst program.
 The curriculum covered business analytics, advanced spreadsheets in Excel, data visualization (Tableau), Power BI, SQL, and more.
 It also involved numerous practical projects.

 ## About Me